-12.6 Footings and Foundation Wall Cracks
+12.6 footing and foundation wall cracks

 Appropriate measures will be taken to correct serious cracks and/or deterioration in the foundation footings or foundation walls that cause the home to be unsafe or uninhabitable.
 The Builder will make the necessary repairs and/or provide replacement to the structural elements and related damage, except for areas not constructed by the Builder, for up to ten years.
-For a period of two years, the Builder will patch the voids in walls caused by any cracks in the foundation that exceed 1/8 inch in width or vertical displacement.
+For a period of two years, the Builder will patch the voids in walls caused by any cracks in the foundation that exceed 1⁄2 inch in width or vertical displacement.

-12.7 Chalky Deposits (Efflorescence)
+12.7 chalky deposits (efflorescence)